 The Park Hub roof terrace will showcase additional plants in a controlled and accessible environment while assisting to passively cool the building below.

-The amphitheatre and accessible picnic area, to the east of the Park Hub on the site of the former tavern, will provide an accessible and diverse outdoor event space where landscape and culture can be interpreted through performances, music and storytelling.
+The terraced spaces and accessible picnic area, to the east of the Park Hub on the site of the former tavern, will provide a diverse outdoor event space where landscape and culture can be interpreted through performances.

-The terrace to the north of the Park Hub, including the Margaret Forrest Centre, will be a multi-functional, landscaped outdoor area able to accommodate large events and group gatherings.
-The terrace will be constructed around soft landscaping, shade and an all-abilities nature play space, providing an alternate, family-friendly experience.
+The terrace to the north of the Park Hub, including the Margaret Forrest Centre, will be a multi-functional, landscaped outdoor area able to host large events and group gatherings.
+The terrace will be constructed around soft landscaping and shade.

 What consultation was done with traditional owners?